Table of Contents hide

 Characteristics/Features

-• They are medium size computer network i.e. the network size falls intermediate between LAN and WAN.
+• They are medium-sized computer networks, i.e., the network size falls between LAN and WAN.

 • The typical data transmission speed is in the range of 5- 10 Mbps or more.

-• It normally uses Distributed Queue Dual Bus [DQDB] topology in their structure.
+• It normally uses the Distributed Queue Dual Bus [DQDB] topology in its structure.

 • This network is normally designed for a city or town.